The Best Macro Split For Fat Loss: Optimising Your Diet For Your Goal

 But for now, let’s get back to talking about the mythical best macro split for fat loss.

-Because the ratio between carbs and fat simply doesn’t matter for fat loss.
+Because the ratio between carbs and fat doesn’t matter for fat loss.

 Which leads us on to carbs.
-So by now you know you have pretty much free reign when it comes food choices.
+So by now, you know you have pretty much free reign when it comes to food choices.
 You still need to focus on having a balanced and nutritious diet.
 But there’s no need to fuss over a macro split all the damn time.